Book Review: God Behaving Badly: Is the God of the Old Testament Angry, Sexist and Racist? by David T. Lamb

 David Lamb has observed that God has a bad reputation in today’s culture.
 He is often seen as one who gets angry, smiting people for no apparent reason; a cosmic kill joy imposing bountiful amounts of laws upon us, and one who favors one race (the Jews) over all others.

-The God Delusion, Richard Dawkins describes the God of the Old Testament in this manner:
+his book, The God Delusion, Richard Dawkins describes the God of the Old Testament in this manner:

 “...jealous and proud of it; a petty, unjust, unforgiving control-freak; a vindictive, bloodthirsty ethnic cleanser; a misogynistic, homophobic, racist, infanticidal, genocidal, filicidal, pestilential, megalomaniacal, sadomasochistic, capriciously malevolent bully” (p.
 13).